-If there is no court order in place, the parties have equal rights to the child even if the parties aren't married.
+WHO HAS THE RIGHT TO A CHILD IF THERE IS NO COURT ORDER?
+If there is no court order in place, the parties have equal rights to the child even if the parties aren’t married.

+IS THERE A PARENTAL PREFERENCE IN VIRGINIA?
 Virginia law does not have a preference between mom and dad as many people often wrongly assume.
-Instead the court considers the factors in Va Code § 20-124.3 to determine what custodial arrangement is in the child's best interests.
+Instead the court considers the factors in Va Code § 20-124.3 to determine what custodial arrangement is in the child’s best interests.

+WHAT IS THE DIFFERENCE BETWEEN JOINT OR SOLE CUSTODY?
 The award of sole custody for both legal and physical custody is difficult to obtain.
 The court will try to award both joint legal and shared physical custody when it is able to determine that they are in the best interests of the child.